-- To rationalise town boundaries where pockets of 'rural' zoned land have become sandwiched. - If land was rezoned in the proposed plan 1995 and it is consistent with this plan's policies. - To encourage the consolidated expansion of the Business 1 Zone at Lincoln.

-The Council adopted this approach, instead of rezoning large areas of land in the Plan, for the following reasons:

-- Fairness the same opportunity and process is available to all landowners. - Efficiency land is rezoned where the demand is and where people want to develop it, as the need arises. - Cost Effectiveness the party who benefits from developing the land pays the cost of rezoning it. - Outcomes the suitability of each site and each proposal can be assessed 'case by case'
+sandwiched.
+If land was rezoned in the proposed plan 1995 and it is consistent with this plan's policies.
+To encourage the consolidated expansion of the Business 1 Zone at Lincoln.
+Council adopted this approach, instead of rezoning large areas of land in the Plan, for the ving reasons: Fairness - the same opportunity and process is available to all landowners.
+Efficiency - land is rezoned where the demand is and where people want to develop it, as the need arises.
+Cost Effectiveness the party who benefits from developing the land pays the cost of rezoning it.
+Outcomes the suitability of each site and each proposal can be accessed 'each by each'